proxmox/proxmox-backup/docs/managing-remotes.rst

 Bandwidth Limit
 ^^^^^^^^^^^^^^^

-Syncing a datastore to an archive can produce lots of traffic and impact other users of the network.
-So, to avoid network or storage congestion you can limit the bandwidth of the sync job by setting the ``rate-in`` option either in the web interface or using the ``proxmox-backup-manager`` command-line tool:
+Syncing a datastore to an archive can produce a lot of traffic and impact other users of the network.
+In order to avoid network or storage congestion, you can limit the bandwidth of the sync job by setting the ``rate-in`` option either in the web interface or using the ``proxmox-backup-manager`` command-line tool:

 .. code-block:: console